chasebank87/epm-11.2.2-install/readme.md

 > Install instructions have not changed since 11.1.2.4

 1. Download EPM 11.2.2 Install files from edelivery.oracle.com
+2. Make sure you comply with all prerequistes like Net.Framework 3.5 and UAC being turned off.
+Use the following like for a full list of prerequisites: [Oracle Link](https://docs.oracle.com/en/applications/enterprise-performance-management/11.2/hitis/preparing_servers.html)
+3. Install 3rd Part Tools, Especially 7zip.
+Using the built in windows archive tool is not recommended.
-2. Unzip all files to a single location (The path should have no spaces)
+4. Unzip all files to a single location (The path should have no spaces)
-3. Run installTool as administrator
+5. Run installTool as administrator

    ![](./assets/images/demoInstall.gif)

-4. Duplicate on the rest of the servers in your deployment.
+6. Duplicate on the rest of the servers in your deployment.
 The foundation server must have all the products intended for the environment installed locally in addition to the remote server where the product will live.

 ## Configuration